imvan2/CarCar/README.md

 The application runs with three separate microservices.

-The inventory can be used to keep track of manufacturers, models, and automobiles in stock.
+The **inventory** microservice can be used to keep track of manufacturers, models, and automobiles in stock.

-The sales can be used to keep track of sales reps, sales customers, and sale records (with a detailed view per sales rep.
+The **sales** microservice can be used to keep track of sales reps, sales customers, and sale records (with a detailed view per sales rep).

-The services can be used to keep track of technicians, VIP customers (who purchased their car from the dealership), and booked, cancelled or finished service appointments.
+The **service** microservice can be used to keep track of technicians, VIP customers (who purchased their car from the dealership), and booked, cancelled or finished service appointments.

 ## Get started / installation